eMedicine Specialties > Ophthalmology > Intraocular Pressure

 Carbonic anhydrase inhibitors

-By slowing the formation of bicarbonate ions with subsequent reduction in sodium and fluid transport, it may inhibit carbonic anhydrase in the ciliary processes of the eye.
+By slowing the formation of bicarbonate ions with subsequent reduction in sodium and fluid transport, may inhibit carbonic anhydrase in the ciliary processes of the eye.
 This effect may decrease aqueous humor secretion, reducing IOP.

 Dorzolamide (Trusopt)